llmhyy/mcidiff/README.md

 # MCIDiff
 This project is built for computing differences of multiple clone instances.
 The differencing result is able to regard syntactic boundary.

-## Plugin vs Oridinary Java Application
+## Eclipse Plugin vs Oridinary Java Application
-The project is built as an Eclipse plugin by default as MCIDiff replies on the JDT API to parse syntactic information of program.
+The project is built as an Eclipse plugin by default as MCIDiff is designed for being integrating into SE tools.
+Building tools in terms of Eclipse plugin is a mainstream in SE community.
 If you want to build the project into a common Java project, you can replace the pom.xml by the pom-application.xml file.

 ## Example
 Examples on how to use MCIDiff API are listed in the test package under src/test directory.
 MCIDiff provide two alternatives to diff the cloned code, (1) token-based diff, which report diff result in terms of tokens; and (2) token-sequence-based diff, which report diff result in terms of token sequence regarding the syntactic boundary.
 The token-based diff technique is proposed in our ICSE'14 work and the token-sequence-based diff technique is proposed in our FSE'15 work.
 Please check more details in the Citation Section.